-- all employees, volunteers, students and self-employed people who engage in child-related work have applied for a WWC Check or hold a current WWC Card, unless eliable for an exemption. - you validate all WWC Cards through the Working With Children Screening Unit. - you keep records to demonstrate your compliance. - Notify the WWC Screening Unit if you reasonably suspect someone at your club has been charged with or convicted of an offence that makes it inappropriate for them to engage in child-related work.
+- all employees, volunteers, students and self-employed people who engage in child-related work have applied for a WWC Check or hold a current WWC Card. - you validate all WWC Cards through the Working With Children Screening Unit. - you keep records to demonstrate your compliance. - Notify the WWC Screening Unit if you reasonably suspect someone at your club has - been charged with or convicted of an offence that makes it inappropriate for them to engage in child-related work.
 Do not engage that person in child-related activities.